CICE-Consortium/CICE/doc/source/user_guide/ug_running.rst

 guarantee that all compiler versions work with all CICE model versions.
 At any given point, the Consortium is regularly testing on several different compilers, but not necessarily on all possible versions or combinations.
 CICE supports both PIO1 and PIO2.
-To use PIO1, the cpp USE_PIO1 should also be set.
+To use PIO1, the ``USE_PIO1`` macro should also be set.
 A CICE goal is to be relatively portable across different hardware, compilers, and other software.
 As a result, the coding implementation tends to be on the conservative side at times.
 If there are problems porting to a particular system, please let the Consortium know.